charles-e/new-c2lem/src/books/Mythos.md

 date_read: '2025-08-09T23:10:37.633Z'
 date_posted: '2025-08-09T23:10:37.633Z'
 ---
 I started reading this just as a distraction from the longer reads that I was feeling bored with.
 This book was perfectly acceptable as a distraction for the couple of weeks I needed to finish it without experiencing tedium.
 The pull quotes on the cover advertise brilliance, belovedness and hilarity, while I found some mild amusement and serviceability as a review of the greek myths.
 I think that 350 pages split into 28 bite-sized chapters with only a tiny bit of fussy vocabulary is the right size for a casual reader.
-As a long time fantasy reader, with a college education only a couple of the stories were new to me but its a nice survey that doesn't gloss over the naughty and/or gruesome behaviors of god, demi-gods, monsters and humans.
+As a college graduate, long time fantasy reader, only a couple of the stories were new to me, but its a nice survey of the stories that doesn't gloss over the rude, naughty and/or gruesome behaviors of god, demi-gods, monsters and humans.

 <!--